miraz173/autoMountPartitions/README.md

 The bash file <i>mount.sh</i> is executed every time Ubuntu is turned on.
 So, mount.sh mounts the drive partitions every time Ubuntu is booted by using `crontab`.
 ### Alternatives
 This auto execution of commands on startup can also be done by adding the bash file path to the end of `/etc/rc.local` file or by using `/etc/init.d` file. `~/.bashrc` was also suggested, but apparently, it executes every time terminal is opened, not when Ubuntu is booted.

+# Clarification

+Note that this approach does not hinder the availabilty of the partitions to the Windows OS when booted from Windows.
+The partitions will remain available to the user no matter whether he boots from Windows or Ubuntu OS.